KyoriPowered/adventure-docs/source/minimessage.rst

 Builder
 -------

 To make customizing MiniMessage easier, we provide a Builder.
-Use is pretty self explanatory:
+Use is pretty self-explanatory:

 .. code :: java